ChengyuanSha/SMILE/README.rst

 Result Visualization on the Web
 -------------------------------
-After Running on clusters, upload result pkl file to `result visualization website. <https://smile-mib.herokuapp.com/>`_ This will help you visualize the result.
-Note the web server uses ephemeral filesystem, that means all files are lost whenever you restart the web.
+After Running on clusters, upload result pkl file to `result visualization website (herokuapp hosting). <https://smile-mib.herokuapp.com/>`_ or `result visualization website (Queen's CS hosting). <https://smile-mib.cs.queensu.ca/>`_.
+This will help you visualize the result.
+Note the herokuapp web server uses ephemeral filesystem, that means all files are lost when you restart the web.

 Result Visualization Locally
 -----------------------------
 You can also run the visualization locally.
-Download `website source code. <https://github.com/ChengyuanSha/LGPWeb>`_ After installing all requirements, you can run this website in your local browser
+Download `website source code. <https://github.com/ChengyuanSha/LGPWeb>`_ After installing all requirements (listed in requirements.txt), you can run this website in your local browser

 Visualization Demo
 -------------------